Keerthanaa8232/Sonar_rock_vs_Mine_prediction/README.md

 ### 📚 Learning Outcomes

-1.Understood the process of binary classification 2.Learned how to split, train, and evaluate models using scikit-learn 3.Applied Logistic Regression to a real-world dataset 4.Strengthened understanding of model accuracy and performance metrics
+1. Understood the process of binary classification
+2. Learned how to split, train, and evaluate models using scikit-learn
+3. Applied Logistic Regression to a real-world dataset
+4. Strengthened understanding of model accuracy and performance metrics

 ### 🧑‍💻Contact